live-keys/livekeys/doc/pages/package-editqml-languageqmlhandler.md

 var addModel = languageHandler.getAddOptions({position: 100})
 ```

-#### `int addPropertyToCode(int position, string name, string value, QmlEditFragment parentGroup = null)`
+#### `object addPropertyToCode(int position, string name, string value, QmlEditFragment parentGroup = null)`

 Adds property `name` to code, with the given `value`, around `position`. `position` is taken as recommended position, as the handler will try to find the best position to insert the property. `parentGroup` is used for readOnly properties, i.e. (`anchors.left`)

-Returns the actual postion the property was added at.
+Returns an object containing the number of chars added (`totalCharsAdded`) and the actual postion the property was added at.

+If the property already exists in code for the given object, the position will be returned, and the number of chars added will be `0`.

 #### `int addObjectToCode(int position, var type, object properties = {})`